Egggggg/lOSAngeles/journal.md

 Interrupts enabled and very minimal double fault handler added

-PIC configured, leaving only the timer interrupt unmasked for now
+Configured PIC, leaving only the timer interrupt unmasked for now

 Jedd is born